History of Australian rules football: 18th season

-1875 season saw Carlton again become the premium club at the end of the season.
+The 1875 season saw Carlton again become the premium club at the end of the season.

 19th season

-1876 season.
-North Melbourne and Albert Park teams combined this season and played as one team.
-T. W. Wills was still umpiring school football.
+During the 1876 season, the North Melbourne and Albert Park teams were considered by many to have merged.
+Both, however, continued some operations separately despite North being depleted of many of the best players who defected to Albert Park Football Club.
+Contemporary football writer Peter Pindar asserted a takeover of North by Albert Park Football Club in his 1876 newspaper articles.
+However, the writer John Guest questions Pindar's reports of 1876/1877.
+Guest describes the reports of North's demise and resurrection as "spurious".
+In his research, Guest suggests that a number of players who defected to the Alberts returned to North before the start of the 1877 season after learning that North Melbourne as Hotham, became a constituted club, enabling them to qualify as an inaugural club for the first Victorian Football Association season.
+Also in 1876, T. W. Wills was still umpiring school football.

 20th season

 After 19 years of organised football in Victoria being run as an unofficial establishment since 1860, the Victoria Football Association was formed in 1877.
 The VFA replacing the loose affiliation of clubs that had been the hallmark of the early years of the game.
 It was a progressive move of the society of the time.
-North Melbourne again was stand alone playing under the name of Hotham.
+North Melbourne again was stand alone playing under the name of Hotham and they absorbed the Carlton Imperial Football Club just prior to the start of the VFA competition.
 Albert Park was an inaugural senior team of the VFA.

 History of clubs and competitions

 Historic clubs

 The modern day Australian Football League (AFL) includes many teams that date back to the beginnings of the game.
-Apart from the Melbourne FC (1859) other early clubs still in existence in the AFL include: Geelong (1859), Carlton (1864), North Melbourne (aka Hotham) (1869), Port Adelaide (1870), Essendon (1872), St Kilda (1873), South Melbourne (now Sydney Swans) (1874), and Footscray (now the Western Bulldogs) (1877).
+Apart from the Melbourne FC (1859) other early clubs still in existence in the AFL include: Geelong (1859), Carlton (1864), North Melbourne (aka Hotham) (pre-1869), Port Adelaide (1870), Essendon (1872), St Kilda (1873), South Melbourne (now Sydney Swans) (1874), and Footscray (now the Western Bulldogs) (1877).

 Other historic clubs such as Castlemaine (1859) and Melbourne University (1859) also continue to exist in lesser leagues.

 St Kilda Football Club was established in April 1858 and played for a number of seasons until they no longer had a ground in 1864.
 In 1872 when a new ground was found it was reformed.
 Many of the players from St Kilda in 1865 then played for the South Yarra Football Club (1858).
 In April 1872 there was a motion to join both clubs.